 They want to please you and be accepted by you.
 So, the best way you can show unacceptable behavior is by ignoring them.

 Each time they settle down to some nitting, you should immediately stand up and walk away without saying a word.

 It would help if you also avoided eye contact.
 Your pooch will understand that nitting isn’t acceptable to you and only achieves the opposite of what they want – your attention.

-Dogs don’t respond well to negative stimuli, and punishment may damage your relationship with them.
+Dogs don’t respond well to harmful stimuli, and punishment may damage your relationship with them.
 However, reward-based training works amazingly well.

 Rather than punishing when your dog is bad, try asking them to stop and giving them a reward when they do.

-Overall, nitting isn’t bad behavior as such; it’s just annoying and can be harmful to small children.
+Overall, nitting isn’t bad behavior; it’s just annoying and can harm small children.

 However, it’s not something that you’re stuck with.
-You just need to have some patience and spend time training your greyhound out of the behavior.
+You need to be patient and train your greyhound out of the behavior.